robusta-dev/robusta/demo/README.md

 1. Run `kubectl apply -f ./oomkill_demo/oomkill_demo.yaml`
 2. Check your Slack channel for a notification about the Kubernetes pod which got OOMKilled.
 The message includes details you need to debug the out of memory error.
-3. Cleanup the demo with `kubectl delete -f ./oomkill_demo/oomkill_demo.yaml`
+3. Clean up the demo with `kubectl delete -f ./oomkill_demo/oomkill_demo.yaml`

 ## Value Demonstrated